 - When is it right to send an email?
 When is it not?

 - How many emails should a lead receive?
-How many should a customer receive?
+Should a customer receive more or less?

 Once you have the answers, you’ll be able to create a good user experience for your recipients, whether they’re leads or customers.